terrazzoapp/terrazzo/docs/advanced/plugin-api.md

 Cobalt executes in the following order:

-1. **Plugin instantiation.** All plugins are loaded, in array order, in the user’s config.
-2. **Config.** `config()` is called on every plugin (if present), also in array order.
+2. **config()**: called on every plugin (if present), also in array order.
 Note that if any plugin modifies the config, the changes will only be picked up by plugins that appear later in the array.
+3. **registerRules()**: if a plugin is linting output, register the lint rules this plugin handles.
+4. **lint()**: also if a plugin is linting output, execute the registered lint rules and report results.
-3. **Build.** `build()` is called on every plugin, in parallel.
+5. **build()**: called on every plugin, in parallel, and the end result is written to disk.
-4. **Write.** Cobalt writes each plugin’s file(s) to disk after it’s done.
-This also happens in parallel, and happens as soon as each plugin finishes.

 ::: info

-In an upcoming release (TBD), Cobalt will add some build hooks soon from the [Rollup Plugin API](https://rollupjs.org/plugin-development/#build-hooks), including, but not limited to, [load](https://rollupjs.org/plugin-development/#load), [buildStart](https://rollupjs.org/plugin-development/#buildstart), and [buildEnd](https://rollupjs.org/plugin-development/#buildend).
+In an [upcoming release](https://github.com/drwpow/cobalt-ui/issues/201), Cobalt will add more stages to building so plugins can “chain” and work off one another.

 :::